 Pregnancy discharge colors: All the colors of the rainbow—almost

-Brown discharge during pregnancy: Brown pregnancy discharge typically is very small amounts of old blood mixed with normal vaginal discharge.
+Brown pregnancy discharge typically is very small amounts of old blood mixed with normal vaginal discharge.
 This minor bleeding is usually a result of some sort of light spotting, which could have a wealth of causes many of which are no cause for concern.
-Luckily, we have in-depth posts on that for very early pregnancy, first trimester spotting, and the second and third trimester as well.
+Luckily, we have an in-depth post on bleeding in pregnancy here.

-Pink discharge during pregnancy: Pink pregnancy discharge is also a result of blood mixing with vaginal discharge, but the bleed may be ongoing, more recent, or slightly heavier.
-See the above linked posts on spotting or bleeding during pregnancy.
+Pink pregnancy discharge is also a result of blood mixing with vaginal discharge, but the bleed may be ongoing, more recent, or slightly heavier.
+See the above linked post on spotting or bleeding during pregnancy.

 The exact color of orange pregnancy discharge affects the potential meanings.
 A yellow-orange is likely just cervical mucus, a neon orange could be a sign of infection, and a streaky, pink-ish orange is likely very light, fresh spotting possibly from cervical trauma.

 All three of the above discharges should be mentioned to your care provider.
 While in most cases this sign of light bleeding is harmless, better safe than sorry.

-Yellow discharge during pregnancy: Yellow pregnancy discharge is typically discharge that is older or has been exposed to air.
+Yellow pregnancy discharge is typically discharge that is older or has been exposed to air.
 During pregnancy a plug of mucus forms within the cervix to prevent infection.
 This plug stays throughout your pregnancy, so it’s there for quite some time resulting in the yellowish shade.
 Hormonal shifts common in pregnancy also aid in the yellow hue.
 Yellow pregnancy discharge is normal and may even be one of the earliest signs of pregnancy.
 The exception to this rule is if yellow discharge is accompanied by a foul odor, then it may be a sign of infection.

-White discharge during pregnancy: White pregnancy discharge is another normal shade.
+White pregnancy discharge is another normal shade.
 You may notice very thick white discharge as well.
 As long as the discharge does not have a foul scent, it is considered normal.
 This is yet again a result of hormone shifts during pregnancy.

 Clear is the final normal color of pregnancy discharge.
 You may notice you get more of this around the same time you would have been on your period or ovulated while not pregnant—you guessed it, more hormones at work.

 This one is not normal.
 Usually green discharge is a sign of infection and you should see your care giver right away.
 Certain infections can increase your risk of pre-term labor.

-Grey discharge during pregnancy: Grey pregnancy discharge is often associated with bacterial vaginosis.
+Grey pregnancy discharge is often associated with bacterial vaginosis.
 You may also notice a foul scent after sex.
 This is treated with antibiotics so you will need to let your care povider know, but is usually not cause for concern.

 Textures and consistencies of discharge during pregnancy: